luapower/ui0/ui.md

 #### State tags

-  * tags that start with `:` are _state tags_ and are used exclusively for tagging element states like `:hot` and `:selected`.
+Tags that start with `:` are _state tags_ and are used exclusively for tagging element states like `:hot` and `:selected`.

-  * styles containing state tags are applied only after all styles containing only normal tags are applied.
-It's like if styles containing state tags were added to a second stylesheet that was included after the default one.
+Styles containing state tags are applied only after all styles containing only normal tags are applied.
+It's as if styles containing state tags were added to a second stylesheet that was included after the default one.
 This allows overriding base styles without resetting any matching state styles, so for instance, declaring a new style for `'mybutton'` will not affect the syle set previously for `'mybutton :hot'`.

 ### Transition animations